100 Notable alumni of

 -

-Laurent Fabius is a French politician serving as president of the Constitutional Council since 8 March 2016.
+Laurent Pierre Emmanuel Fabius is a French politician who has served in a number of capacities, most recently as president of the Constitutional Council from 2016 to 2025.
 A member of the Socialist Party, he previously served as Prime Minister of France from 17 July 1984 to 20 March 1986.
 Fabius was 37 years old when he was appointed and is, after Gabriel Attal, the second youngest prime minister of the Fifth Republic.

 -